bormand/articles/fpga/jtag/de0_nano_jtag.md

 4.9MBit/s.
 Just 5% less than predicted 5.18MB/s even with small transfers!

-Look at large gaps with perfect 1ms interval between them.
+Look at the large gaps with perfect 1ms interval between them.
 Those gaps are USB framing artifacts.
 Full-speed USB host sends Start-of-Frame packet every millisecond.
 It delays packets not fitting into the current frame and little FT245BL FIFO underflows.

 Increasing transfer size was attempted, but it changes nothing.

 Duplex transmission will be more difficult.
-We need to balance sending and receiving to keep both FT245BL FIFOs from overflow and underflow.
+We need to balance between sending and receiving to keep both FT245BL FIFOs from overflow and underflow.
 USB host can respond to overflows and underflows much faster than our program, so let's use async transfers here.

 ```python